cdli-gh/cfg-parser/README.md

 	demo.sh

-Note: The parser currently operates in development mode, i.e., not optimized for run-time.
+Note: The intended application of the parser is to mine gold data to train annotators on.
+It is not optimized for speed, but aims to maximize recall by maintaining a maximum level of precision.
+Therefore, the parser is iteratively applied:
 To produce partial parses, it re-iterates over the CFG grammar using different start symbols.
 For production mode, use *only* TRANSACTION as start symbol.

 Acknowledgements
 ==